LakshmiRadhakrishnan09/Concepts/Terraform/Terraform.md

 terraform console # Run terraform functions upper(), max()

-terraform refresh # update state file with current configuration(what is deployed).
+terraform refresh # update state file with current configuration(what is deployed). terraform refresh is deprecated.
+Not recommened to use.

 force-unlock : This command removes the lock on the state for the current configuration.
 Manually unlock the state for the defined configuration.

+terraform force-unlock

 To destroy resources
 terraform apply -destroy